rvsia/react-form-renderer/README.md

 ```

 #### What about nesting?
-You might sometimes need something like a SubForm in your Forms.
-Fortunatelly this is allso possible.
-There are two ways to do it.
+There might be a need to create something like a SubForm in your Forms.
+We made it possible, and there are two ways to do it.

 1. Use pre defined `componentTypes.SUB_FORM` component type:
 ```JSX